Allard's interior $\varepsilon$-Regularity Theorem in Alexandrov spaces: Abstract

 \section{Abstract}

-In this paper, we prove Allard's Interior $\varepsilon$-Regularity Theorem for $m$-dimensional varifolds with generalized mean curvature in $L^p_{loc}$, for $p \in \mathbb{R}$ such that $p>m$, in Alexandrov spaces of dimension $n$ with double-sided bounded intrinsic sectional curvature.
-We first give an intrinsic proof of this theorem in the case of varifolds in Riemannian manifolds of dimension $n$ whose metric tensor is at least of class $\C^2$, without using Nash’s Isometric Embedding Theorem.
-This approach provides explicitly computable constants that depend only on $n$, $m$, the injectivity radius and bounds on the sectional curvature, which is essential for proving our main theorem, as we establish it through a density argument in the topological space of Riemannian manifolds with positive lower bounds on the injectivity radius and double-sided bounds on sectional curvature, equipped with the $C^{1,\alpha}$ topology, for every $\alpha \in ]0,1[$ (in fact, it is enough with the $W^{2,q}$ topology for some suitable $q$ large enough).
+In this paper, we prove Allard's Interior $\varepsilon$-Regularity Theorem for $m$-dimensional varifolds with generalized mean curvature in $L^p_{loc}$, $p > m$, in non-collapsed Alexandrov spaces with curvature bounded both from above and below.
+We first develop an intrinsic proof of the theorem for varifolds in Riemannian manifolds with metric tensor of class $\mathcal{C}^2$, without appealing to Nash's Isometric Embedding Theorem.
+This yields explicitly computable constants depending only on $m$, $n$, the double sided sectional curvature bounds, and the harmonic radius (or, equivalently, the injectivity radius).
+We then extend the result to Alexandrov spaces via the Approximation Theorem of Berestovskij and Nikolaev, where the explicit control of the constants in terms of the geometric data is required for the approximation argument.

 \onehalfspacing